 However, these statistics also show that recent trends are going in a new direction.
 For example, regional areas are currently outperforming capitals cities and units are outperforming houses – a trend that had not previously occurred.
 Perth property market experts predict that units are increasing in popularity due to our ageing population and an increasing number of people deciding to live alone.

-Expert advice from Rentwest
+Expert advice from Rentwest Solutions

 It can be difficult and overwhelming to keep up-to-date with the Perth property market.
-Our team of expert property managers at Rentwest are here to help you make sense of the highs and lows of the Perth property market and how to use these to your best advantage.
-After all, Rentwest has consistently maintained a lower vacancy rate than the overall average by three to four percent, and our team is dedicated to working with property owners to make their Perth investment property as appealing as possible to help keep vacancy rates at a minimum.
-For more information about our property management solutions, contact us on 08 9314 9888 or email us at email@example.com.
+Our team of expert property managers at Rentwest Solutions are here to help you make sense of the highs and lows of the Perth property market and how to use these to your best advantage.
+After all, Rentwest Solutions has consistently maintained a lower vacancy rate than the overall average by three to four percent, and our team is dedicated to working with property owners to make their Perth investment property as appealing as possible to help keep vacancy rates at a minimum.
+For more information about our property management solutions, contact us on 08 9314 9888 or email us at [email protected].